Deauville five-point scale

 Assessment of treatment response

-- complete response (CR): scores 1, 2 or 3 together with absence of FDG-avid bone marrow lesion(s) are interpreted as complete metabolic response (CR), irrespective of a persistent mass on CT
+- complete response (CR): scores 1, 2 or 3 together with the absence of FDG-avid bone marrow lesion(s) are interpreted as complete metabolic response (CR), irrespective of a persistent mass on CT

 - partial response (PR): a Deauville score of 4 or 5, provided: